DreamsofPy/cleopatra/README.md

 Tech
 -----------

-Dillinger uses a number of open source projects to work properly:
+Cleopatra uses a number of open source projects to work properly:

 * [Ace Editor] - awesome web-based text editor
 * [Marked] - a super fast port of Markdown to JavaScript